Las Poquianchis

-María Delfina González Valenzuela (1912, El Salto, Jalisco, Mexico – 17 October 1968, Irapuato, Guanajuato, México), María del Carmen González Valenzuela (1918–1969), María Luisa González Valenzuela (1920 – 19 November 1984, Irapuato, Guanajuato, México) and María de Jesús González Valenzuela (1924 – 1990), known as Las Poquianchis, were four sisters from the north-central Mexican state of Guanajuato.
-From 1950 until 1964, the sisters ran "Rancho El Ángel"', the locus of their largescale prostitution ring and the site of the murder of at least 91 people, but it is believed that the four sisters killed more than 150 people or even more than 200 people.
+María Delfina González Valenzuela (1912 – 17 October 1968), María del Carmen González Valenzuela (1918–1949), María Luisa González Valenzuela (1920 – 19 November 1984) and María de Jesús González Valenzuela (1924–1990), known as Las Poquianchis, were four sisters from the western Mexican state of Jalisco.
+From 1950 until 1964, the sisters ran "Rancho El Ángel", the locus of their large-scale prostitution ring and the site of the murder of at least 91 people, but it is believed that the four sisters killed more than 150 people or even more than 200 people.
 Guinness World Records called them the "most prolific murder partnership".

 Biography

+The sisters were born in El Salto de Juanacatlán, Jalisco, to Isidro Torres, a policeman, and his wife, Bernardina Valenzuela.
+Their father was reportedly a strict man who expected his daughters to not wear makeup or interact with boys.
+If they broke his rules, he would lock them up in a cell at the police station.

+Following an incident where Isidro shot and killed a man with his service pistol during a heated argument, the family had to relocate to the village of San Francisco del Rincón, Guanajuato.
+The resulting loss of income caused them to sink into deep poverty.

+With their father's abuse worsening, the sisters pooled their money to open a bar to support themselves financially.
+The bar was unsuccessful, and in desperation the sisters allowed local prostitutes to illegally use their backroom for servicing clients.
+This proved to be much more lucrative, and the sisters quickly moved into working as brothel keepers, converting their bar and opening additional establishments throughout Jalisco, Guanajuato and Querétaro.

 The police picked up a woman named Josefina Gutiérrez, a procuress, on suspicion of kidnapping young girls in the Guanajuato city area, and during questioning, she implicated the González sisters.
-Police officers searched the sisters' property near the city of San Francisco del Rincón and found the bodies of eighty women, eleven men, and several fetuses.
+Police officers searched the sisters' property near San Francisco del Rincón and found the bodies of eighty women, eleven men, and several fetuses.
 Investigations revealed that the sisters' criminal operation recruited prostitutes through deceptive help-wanted ads for housemaids.
-Many of the girls were force-fed heroin or cocaine.
+Many of the girls were force-fed heroin or cocaine until they became addicted and thus more willing to prostitute themselves.
 The sisters killed the prostitutes when they became too ill, damaged by repeated sexual activity, lost their looks, or stopped pleasing the customers.